sql-sith/cdc-2024/meeting-notes/2023-11-18 meeting notes.md

 > dash is the standard command interpreter for the system.
 The current version of dash is in the process of being changed to conform with the POSIX 1003.2 and 1003.2a specifications for the shell.
 This version has many features which make it appear similar in some respects to the Korn shell, but it is not a Korn shell clone (see ksh(1)).
 Only features designated by POSIX, plus a few Berkeley extensions, are being incorporated into this shell.
 This man page is not intended to be a tutorial or a complete specification of the shell.
 > ```
 >

-The reason for the confusion is that the default shell for a _user_ in macOS is `zsh`, and the default _user_ shell in Ubuntu is `bash`.
+> The reason for the confusion is that the default shell for a _user_ in macOS is `zsh`, and the default _user_ shell in Ubuntu is `bash`.
 But if a script wants to be run by the system shell, it will be run by `bash` in macOS, and `dash` in Ubuntu.
-Isn't life weird?
+Confused yet?

 ### Back to the question, "What is a shell?"